warte67/SDOM/docs/progress.md

 - ✅ Clean up SDOM API CMakeLists.txt to remove legacy ABI build paths

 #### 🤔 *End of Day Reflection*
-> *"The simplest interface is the one that only tells the truth — no more, no less."*
+> *“The simplest interface is the one that only tells the truth — no more, no less.”*

 ---